jakelevirne/edge-lab/docs/Clean.md

 sudo mkfs.vfat /dev/sda1
 ```

-SSH in to the pi that's been booted with the imager media.
+SSH in to the pi that's been booted with the imager media (e.g. `ssh imager1.local)`.

 Ensure the nuc/srv/os_images NFS is available: